Breeders’ Cup Horse Race

 The Breeders’ Cup Classic

-What that means is that, in any given year, you might see horses who have just competed in the Triple Crown races battling it out with horses who are more experienced.
-It is basically the best against the best at a demanding distance.
-As a result, it carries the biggest purse of the event, currently sitting at $6 million, and it is always the last race on the second-day program.
+What that means is that in any given year, you could be looking at horses that just ran in the Triple Crown races next to more experienced horses.
+It is basically the best of the best at a challenging distance.
+Because of that, it always has the largest purse of any event, currently at $6 million, and it is always the last race on the second day's program.

 The Breeders’ Cup Turf